 This post may contain affiliate links.
 This means that if you click an affiliate link and buy something, that website will give me a tiny bit of money to say thanks for sending you to them.
 There is NO extra cost to you.
 This applies to Amazon links, as well as others, and as an Amazon Associate I earn from qualifying purchases.

 We woke early on the morning of leaving Vesna and The Herbal Rooms.

 We had a full day ahead of us to explore beautiful Slovenia and were keen to pack in as much as possible, hence the early wake up call!

-We were headed towards Lake Bled, Lake Bohinj and then were set to finish the day in Ljublijana where we’d standup paddle board down the river: the best way to see a new city.
+We were headed towards Lake Bled, Lake Bohinj and then finishing up the day in Ljublijana where we’d standup paddle board down the river: the best way to see a new city.

 Vesna had recommended that we take the car train towards the lakes.
 Something we never would have found out about without her.

 We left the village of Plave promising to return one day to explore more of this gorgeous vallley and wound our way through the hills to Most na Soci.

 The drive is a beautiful one and the emerald green river is never far from sight.

 Arriving for the 7:30am car train there was only us and other other car onboard at this time, although the train can cater for more as well as arbout 30 passengers in the passenger car.

 Using the car train is simple and was great fun.
 There are barriers running along the side, but other than that the train is completely open, allowing you to take in the views.